-DO choose a material you can easily work with.
+DO choose a wall material you can easily work with.

-Retaining walls can be constructed using a variety of materials, from poured concrete and large timbers to natural stones, even bricks.
+Retaining walls can be constructed using a variety of materials, from poured concrete and pressure-treated railroad ties to natural stones, even bricks.
 For DIY purposes, opt for manufactured blocks that are designed specifically for building retaining walls; a locking flange along the bottom edge creates a secure attachment between rows.
-These blocks (available in gray and earthy tones in smooth or textured faces, like these at The Home Depot) can be found at virtually any home improvement store and many garden centers as well.
+These blocks (available in gray and earthy tones in textured or smooth faces, like these Belgard retaining wall blocks) can be found at virtually any home improvement store and many garden centers as well.

 DO start with a good foundation.

 Your retaining wall will only be as strong its support system.
-For a stacked-block retaining wall that’s no higher than four feet, a trench filled with three inches of crushed rock will help keep the wall from shifting and settling.
-The exact depth of the trench depends on the proposed height of the wall, but follow this rule of thumb: Dig a trench to be an eighth of the wall plus three inches.
-For example, if you want the finished height of your retaining wall to be three feet (36 inches) tall, you’d need to dig the trench eight inches deep to accommodate three inches of crushed rock and about five inches (or an eighth of the visible retaining wall) to start the wall below grade.
+For a stacked-block retaining wall that’s no higher than 4 feet, a trench filled with 3 inches of crushed rock will help keep the wall from shifting and settling.
+The exact depth of the trench depends on the proposed height of the wall, but follow this rule of thumb: Dig a trench to be an eighth of the wall plus 3 inches.
+For example, if you want the finished height of your retaining wall to be 3 feet (36 inches) tall, you’d need to dig the trench 8 inches deep to accommodate 3 inches of crushed rock and about 5 inches (or an eighth of the visible retaining wall) to start the wall below grade.

 The first course (or row of blocks) sets the stage for the rest of the wall, so it’s vital that you make it perfectly level.
 If it isn’t, subsequent rows won’t be level either, resulting in a retaining wall that’s lopsided and unattractive.
-Use a four-foot carpenter’s level to ensure that the gravel layer below the first course of blocks is level before you start setting the blocks.
+Use a 4-foot carpenter’s level, like Craftsman’s 48-inch aluminum level, to ensure that the gravel layer below the first course of blocks is level before you start setting the blocks.
 Any discrepancies here will show up higher in the wall.

 DO stack blocks at a slight backward slope.

 A wall that leans into the soil it retains is less likely to be pushed outward by soil pressure than a plain-old vertical wall.
-Design and build your retaining wall to slope at a minimum rate of one inch for every one-foot of rise (height).
-Fortunately, working with retaining wall blocks makes it incredibly easy to achieve this “step-back” construction!
+Design and build your retaining wall to slope at a minimum rate of 1 inch for every 1-foot of rise (height).
+Fortunately, working with retaining wall blocks makes it incredibly easy to achieve this “step-back” construction.
 The locking flange on the bottom edge of every block guides it to click into position slightly behind the lower block, preventing the top blocks from being pushed outward.

 DON’T forget to allow for drainage.

 Groundwater is the natural enemy of retaining walls.
 When it saturates clay-type soils, they swell and put excessive pressure on the backside of the wall.
-To avoid failure, make drainage provisions at the same time as you go about building the retaining wall.
-Backfilling the space behind the blocks with crushed stone and then installing a flexible perforated drainpipe (available at The Home Depot), also called “drain tile,” at the base of the wall could create the necessary escape route for groundwater.
-The perforated pipe will carry groundwater to each end of the wall where it can drain harmlessly away.
+To avoid having to repair a failing retaining wall, make drainage provisions as you go about building the retaining wall.
+Backfilling the space behind the blocks with crushed stone and then installing a flexible perforated drainpipe, also called “drain tile,” at the base of the wall could create the necessary escape route for groundwater.
+The perforated pipe will carry groundwater to each end of the wall where it can drain away.
 The ends of the drainpipe should then exit on each end of the wall, and you may cover them with crushed stone to camouflage their appearance.

 DO backfill correctly.

-DON’T opt for a single tall wall if you can construct multiple tiered walls.
+DON’T build one tall wall if you can construct multiple tiered walls instead.